learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Duplicate Other Organizations' Repositories into Your Own via GitHub with `git fork`

 Forking a GitHub repository is just a way to create a personal, online duplicate of it.
-When you fork a lab, GitHub creates a duplicate from the source organization's online version of the repository to **your** local duplicate of the repo.
-You're making a copy of one _remote repository_ to a new _remote repository_.
+When you fork a repository, GitHub creates a duplicate of that repository under your control.

+If my GitHub username were `octocat` and I "forked" `facebook/react`, GitHub would copy the remote repository `facebook/react` and create it under my name as `octocat/react`.
+It's making a copy of one _remote repository_ to a new _remote repository_.

 It's like saying "Hey, can I have the Louvre's version of _The Mona Lisa_?"
 The